Play Therapy in Salem, NH

 Close-up of a child's hand reaching for a toy race car on a colorful play surface, with part of the child's face and arm visible, wearing a red and yellow striped jacket.

 If your child is struggling and you’re not sure how to help, play therapy can offer a powerful way forward.
 I’m here to answer questions, talk through concerns, and create a plan that works for your family.
+Get started with my Salem, NH play therapy services.

 Let’s Support Your Child’s Emotional World